boots-edu/textbook/source/text/0-introduction/setup.md

 ![image.png](../../images/setup/setup_source_diff.png)

 The dark red line was deleted from the left, so it shows up as a grey hatched line on the right.
 Similarly, the light red line was modified on the left, so it shows up as a green line on the right.
-This was indeed the changes we made to the file.
+These were indeed the changes we made to the file.

 We're happy with these changes, so the time has come to **stage** the files.